aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 In 2019, the initial year of sales records, Elist generated $3.26 million in sales.
 In the following year, the company observed a significant growth in revenue, generating $8.62 million in sales for 2020, more than doubling the revenue of the previous year's sales.

 Analyzing the quarterly breakdown of revenue data reveals a peak in Q4 of 2020, where sales generated $2.5 million for just that quarter.
-Following this period of substantial growth, there has been a gradual decrease in revenue generated from sales.
+Following this period of substantial growth, there has been a gradual decrease in revenue generated from sales. <br><br>

 **Product Performance**
 Product Orders             |  Product Revenue          |